ryanatkn/dealt/README.md

 don't lol :blowfish: or wait maybe forever :seedling:

-> :rainbow: did you know? `dealt` gets ahead of the joke :blowfish:
+> :rainbow::sparkles: did you know? `dealt` gets ahead of the joke :blowfish:
 > did you know am i a joke to you? `*___*`

 ## credits :turtle: <sub>:turtle:</sub><sub><sub>:turtle:</sub></sub>